satellite-image-deep-learning/techniques/README.md

 - [GeoPool](https://github.com/isaaccorley/geopool) -> From Pixels to Patches — Pooling Strategies for Earth Embeddings

 - [RS-Embed](https://github.com/cybergis/rs-embed) -> A single line of code to get embeddings from Any Remote Sensing Foundation Model (RSFM) for Any Place and Any Time

+- [SatelliteBench](https://github.com/mitcriticaldatacolombia/SatelliteBench) -> a data fusion framework that combines satellite images and tabular data for dengue prediction and socioeconomic analysis

 #
 ## Anomaly detection